rachelhson/ros-navigation-tutorial/README.md

 ### Localization
 1. use AMCL using created map, and make sure that the robot stays localized
-2. initialpose for the robot in rviz with reasonable accuracy is important
+2. initialpose for the robot in rviz with reasonable accuracy is important 3.`rostopic echo /amcl_pose` command will display any new /amcl_pose, which is the ROS topic represents the location of the robot on the map.

 ### dwa_local_planner :
 http://wiki.ros.org/dwa_local_planner